 Transportation in Lhoka

-Note that Lhoka owns the only international airport in Tibet, taking a plane becomes the most populous choice for tourists from other major cities like Beijing, Chengdu, Chongqing, and Kathmandu.
+Note that Lhoka owns the only international airport in Tibet, so taking a plane has become the most popular choice for tourists from other major cities like Beijing, Chengdu, Chongqing, and Kathmandu.

 Within the city of Tsedang, a great variety of transportation rental services is provided, such as bicycles, tricycles, taxis, and jeeps.
 Hiking and cycling are highly recommended for local sightseeing.